HashOnClick Frequently Asked Questions

 A: There are many hash calculation programs available, but unfortunately not all of them have been tested as much as HashOnClick.
 It may also be that they have incorrectly labeled the hash algorithm, e. g. they may say SHA when it may be SHA-2 512bits.

-Q: I'm getting the error "Cannot open file" whenever I try and get the MD5 or SHA-1 value of a file.
+Q: I'm getting the error "Cannot open file" or "Failed" whenever I try and get the hash value of a file.

 A: The most probable reason for this error is that you don't have access rights to the file, or it cannot be opened because it is being used by another program, process, or Windows itself.